-The key to avoiding this is to introduce a hydrating shave cream to your routine.
+The key to avoiding this is to introduce a hydrating shaving cream to your routine.
 This will nourish your skin and protect against irritation and sensitivity.

 Our Protective Shave Cream includes Shea Butter and Glycerin to improve hydration.
 It protects your skin and regenerates the protective lipid barrier which becomes depleted in winter.

-A richer cream like this provides more protection between your skin and the blade.
+A richer, luxurious cream like this provides more protection between your skin and the blade.

 We’ve also incorporated Apricot Stone Oil to lubricate your skin so that the razor glides easily over your face, resulting in much less irritation, and a super smooth shave.

-You’re always going to look your best if your skin looks hydrated, and this is especially true in winter.
+You’re always going to look your best if your skin is well hydrated, and this is especially true in winter.
 Don’t wait for your face to get so dry that it needs to be rescued.
-Moisturize every single day to keep your skin smooth and soft.
+Moisturize every single day to keep your face smooth and soft.

 But that doesn’t mean having to use a thick heavy cream that will leave you with a greasy feeling.